-This bill requires data brokers to register with Division of Consumer Affairs in the Department of Law and Public Safety, and prohibits the brokering of behavioral health records.
+This bill requires data brokers to register with the Division of Consumer Affairs ("the division") in the Department of Law and Public Safety and prohibits the brokering of physical or behavioral health records.

 Data brokers are businesses that collect and sell or license to third parties the personal identifying information of an individual with whom the business does not have a direct relationship.
 As used in the bill, "personal identifying information" means one or more computerized data elements about an individual that are categorized or organized for dissemination to third parties and that, alone or in combination with other information sold or licensed, would allow a reasonable person to identify the individual with reasonable certainty.
-These data elements include, but are not limited to, an individual's: 1) name; 2) address; 3) date of birth; 4) place of birth; 5) mother's maiden name; 6) biometric data; 7) immediate family members' names or addresses; or 8) Social Security number or other government-issued identification number.

 Specifically, the bill requires the division to establish and maintain a public registry of data brokers doing business in New Jersey.
-Data brokers will be required to register with the division, pay an annual registration fee of \$100, and provide the division with certain information about the data broker's business.
+Data brokers are required to register with the division, pay an annual registration fee of \$100, and provide the division with certain information about the data broker's business as described in the bill.
 Collected registration fees will be used to implement the provisions of the bill.

-The information data brokers will be required to submit to the division at the time of registration will include: 1) the data broker's name and primary physical, email, and Internet addresses; 2) the data broker's policies for opting out of the data broker's collection practices; 3) whether the data broker uses a credentialing process for purchasers of data and, if applicable, a general explanation of that process; 4) a history of data breaches and other cybersecurity events affecting the data broker, including the number of individuals affected by each such data breach or cybersecurity event; 5) a separate statement detailing the data collection practices, databases, sales activities, and opt-out methods that are applicable to the personal identifying information of persons under the age of 18 and whether the data broker has actual knowledge that it possesses the personal identifying information of persons under the age of 18; and 6) any other information the division deems appropriate.
-Data brokers will be required to update this information annually, or at such other intervals as the division requires.
+Under the bill, the information that data brokers are required to submit to the division at the time of registration includes: (1) the data broker's name and primary physical, email, and Internet addresses; (2) the data broker's policies for opting out of the data broker's collection practices; (3) whether the data broker uses a credentialing process for purchasers of data and, if applicable, a general explanation of that process; (4) a history of data breaches and other cybersecurity events affecting the data broker, including the number of individuals affected by each such data breach or cybersecurity event; (5) a separate statement detailing the data collection practices, databases, sales activities, and opt-out methods that are applicable to the personal identifying information of persons under the age of 18 and whether the data broker has actual knowledge that it possesses the personal identifying information of persons under the age of 18; and (6) any other information the division deems appropriate.
+Data brokers are required to update this information annually or at such other intervals as the division requires.

-Using the information submitted by data brokers, the division will include in the registry, at a minimum, each data broker's name and physical address, a general email address that may be used to request information about the data broker's privacy policies and data collection practices, a general Internet website address for the data broker, an Internet website address specific to the data broker's privacy policies, and any relevant opt-out information.
-The division will be required to review and update this information at least annually.
+Using the information submitted by data brokers, the division is to include in the registry, at minimum, each data broker's name and physical address, a general email address that may be used to request information about the data broker's privacy policies and data collection practices, a general Internet website address for the data broker, an Internet website address specific to the data broker's privacy policies, and any relevant opt-out information.
+The division is required to review and update this information at least annually.

-Data brokers that fail to submit and update information as required under the bill, or that fail to register and pay the registration fee required under the bill, will be liable to a civil penalty of \$50 per day for each day the data broker is not in compliance.
+Data brokers that fail to submit and update information as required under the bill, or that fail to register and pay the registration fee required under the bill, will be liable for a civil penalty of \$50 for each day the data broker is not in compliance.